 No. 4 Clemson, QB Lawrence throttle Pittsburgh 52-17

+CLEMSON, S.C.
+(AP) -- Trevor Lawrence has stuck to his plan throughout his time at Clemson - and if this is his final game at Death Valley, he couldn't come up with a more perfect end.

-CLEMSON, S.C. — Trevor Lawrence threw for 403 yards and two touchdowns in his first game in five weeks — and likely last one at Death Valley — as No. 4 Clemson throttled Pittsburgh 52-17 on Saturday.
+Lawrence threw for 403 yards and two touchdowns in his first game in five weeks to lead the fourth-ranked Tigers to a 52-17 victory over Pittsburgh in what's likely to be his last home game.

+The junior passer said before the season he hoped to play, graduate in December and then enter the NFL draft, where he's widely expected to be taken No. 1 overall.

+''Yeah, that's kind of been the plan going into the season,'' Lawrence said. ''You just never know.
+If it is, it was a fun one for sure.''

 Lawrence hadn't seen the field on game day since beating Syracuse on Oct.
 24. He tested positive for the coronavirus the following week and missed Clemson's next two games, including its only loss this season - a 47-40 double OT defeat at No. 2 Notre Dame.